wuxnz/react-native-intercepting-webview/README.md

   - Inspect and optionally modify request headers and response headers for matching URLs.
   - Expose safe hooks to view headers via `onIntercept` payload extensions.

+- __iOS support__
+  - Implement a native iOS view with request interception and DOM/JS hooks.
+  - Aim for feature parity with Android where permitted by WebKit and platform policies.

 ## Example app

 See `example/` for a minimal app using this component.
 Run with the usual RN commands from that workspace.